Skip to main content

 During the show, a clip from the day at McAuliffe played and Ellen called Thomas up on stage.

 “I was so nervous.
-I was thinking, don’t say anything dumb,” she remembers.
+I was thinking, don’t say anything dumb,” she said.

 DeGeneres asked for an update on how the school is using the money to improve the library.
 Thomas shared that they were planning a One School, One Book program where students, parents and staff members will read Charlotte’s Web together.